UVADS/git-basics/docs/github-actions.md

 Think of Actions as a programmable process to check for accuracy or errors, to build or stage software, to launch pipelines, etc. Actions may contain if/then logic, multiple simultaneous processes, they may reach out to external data sources, other git repositories, or APIs.

+In the examples below, notice that the Action is defined in a YAML file.
+Multiple action definitions may exist for a single repository, and may be defined to run in parallel, or in a specific order.

 We suggest adopting Actions first with simple use cases and then building toward longer and more complex workflows.